A.G. Akishev1*, N.A.Netesova2, M.A. Abdurashitov1, I.V. Vihlyanov3, M.K. Nikitin3, A.B. Karpov4, S.Kh. Degtyarev1

 Based on the GlaI enzyme, we developed a method of real time GlaI-PCR assay that allows to detect the presence of DNA molecules with unmethylated RCGY site located inside the human genome fragment being studied .
 GlaI-PCR analysis is performed in two stages and includes a) DNA hydrolysis by the GlaI enzyme and b) real-time PCR from genomic primers bordering the analyzed RCGY site.
 The use of a fluorescently labeled probe that is complementary to the DNA region between genomic primers significantly increases the specificity of real-time PCR.

-In this study, we have shown that more than 82% of donors have a methylation level of the ACGC site in the SIPA1 gene of 3% or less, while in DNA preparations of about 70% of patients with breast cancer, the level of methylation of the ACGC site in the SIPA1 gene is in the range of 3.2 to 6.4%.
-Thus, in DNA preparations of blood cells in approximately 2/3 of patients with breast cancer, demethylation of the A(5mC)GC site in the SIPA1 gene at position 65647266 occurs in the early stages.
-This process takes place in a very small number (less than 5%) of DNA-containing cells from the light fraction of blood.
-The obtained data can be used to develop a PCR test system that allows to exclude diagnosis “breast cancer at early stages” and includes: a) real-time PCR to determine the molar concentration of the DNA preparation from the light fraction of blood cells , b) GlaI-PCR assays to determine the concentration of the unmethylated ACGC site in the 11th chromosome at position 65647266, c) determination of proportion of the unmethylated site in the analyzed DNA preparation.
+The obtained data may be used to develop a PCR test system that allows to exclude diagnosis “breast cancer at early stages” and includes: a) real-time PCR to determine the molar concentration of the DNA preparation from the light fraction of blood cells , b) GlaI-PCR assays to determine the concentration of the unmethylated ACGC site in the 11th chromosome at position 65647266, c) determination of proportion of the unmethylated site in the analyzed DNA preparation.

 Materials and Methods